 a) Tinkyada pasta.
 This is my favorite gluten-free pasta.
 It’s made with brown rice and water.
 That’s it.
 It comes in a variety of shapes.
 I recommend boiling it for 13 minutes (no longer) and then toss/rinsing it for AT LEAST 2 minutes under HOT water (to wash off the rice starch).
 Then toss with sauce or olive oil.

 b) San-J Gluten-Free Tamari.
 We use this in place of soy sauce (which has gluten).
 This also comes in travel packets, which are very helpful when you visit friends or restaurants.
 Please note that not all tamaris are gluten-free.
 Please read labels.

 c) Pamela’s Gluten-Free Bread mix.
 This is the best commercially available bread mix on the market and it’s easy to make.
-Just get yourself a 9×5 loaf pan and start baking.
+Just get yourself a 9 in x 5 in by 3 in loaf pan and start baking.